MapleNSteel/AckermannSteeringMPC/README.md

 # AckermannControl
-Control of an Ackermann Steering Vehicle using Linear Model Predictive Control.
+Control of an Ackermann Steering Vehicle using Robust Linear Model Predictive Control.

 ## Requirements:
 1. scipy